Forgiveness is the path to freedom.

 I’m in several online courses by the amazing, money queen and self-made multimillionaire Amanda Frances, and the foundation work for one of the courses is forgiveness.
 (The course is called Money Mentality Makeover, which is life-changing, by the way; and if you’re interested, I will be an affiliate of that program, and you can sign up through me next February!)

 I actually started this blog sequence back in February before I started the course.
 While doing the coursework, I love how much growth I have experienced since writing the first draft of this post that has now – five drafts later – become this final draft.

 I’m in awe of how much came up for me that still needed (and some things that still need) forgiving and how much I have resisted it.

+Growing up I had some very misguided beliefs around forgiveness.
 Essentially I believed I had to forgive the other person to set them free, that I had an obligation to forgive them.
-Growing up, I felt as though if I forgave someone, I was excusing what they did.
+I felt as though if I forgave someone, I was excusing what they did.
 I was also taught to forget what they did, which felt dangerous to me.
 If I forgot how someone wronged me, how could I protect myself from them or someone else doing it again?

 It wasn’t until becoming an adult I realized how misguided this approach is.
 It’s not about setting the other person free — at least that’s not the reason to forgive, even if they do benefit from it.

 The reason to forgive is to set me free.

 Forgiveness is the only way we can move forward and be empowered by our circumstances, not victimized by them.